-4.1.1 Standardisation
+3.1.1 Standardisation

-In addition to regulatory bodies such as the FCC and CEPT, other standard setting organizations like the Institute of Electrical and Electronics Engineers (IEEE) became involved in UWB systems and applications early on.

-Early commercial UWB efforts were focused on high data rate communications.
-Only later did the focus shift to ranging and geolocation, and in 2004 the IEEE established the 802.15.4a task group to develop a standard for such applications including an associated UWB physical layer (PHY).
+In addition to regulatory bodies such as the FCC and CEPT, the Institute of Electrical and Electronics Engineers (IEEE) became involved in UWB systems and in 2004 established the 802.15.4a task group to develop a standard for such applications including an associated UWB physical layer (PHY).
 An updated version of this PHY is included in the IEEE standard.

-Building on this standardization activity, other bodies, such as the FiRa Consortium, have taken the IEEE 802.15.4 PHY and MAC specifications as the basis for further extensions.
+Other groups have built upon the framefork of the IEEE 802.15.4 PHY and MAC specifications as the basis for further extensions.
 These include the specification of an application layer and service-specific protocols to support a variety of vertical market applications, thus creating standards for end-to-end, interoperable UWB systems.

-4.1.2 UWB pulse shape
+3.1.2 UWB pulse shape